Call or Text us: (954) 281-7386

 Master Treatment Fidelity

 Program implementation must be precise.
-Small deviations from written procedures can slow progress or create inconsistent results.
+Small deviations from written procedures can affect consistency and make it harder to evaluate skill development.

 Strong RBTs: